 Ingredients of the network

-- Seating to create places where people can stop and rest.
+- seating so people can stop and rest;

 Sample route from British Museum to Waterloo or Trafalgar Square